MartinRep/GitHub-project/README.md

  - Creates a new folder in a specified Project folder.
 I have a `Projects` folder in my Home folder, where I keep all my coding projects.
 Being tidy and all.
  - Checks your GitHub repositories.
  - If the project already exists, it will be Cloned or Pulled.
- - If the repository doesn't exist, it will be created and Cloned.
+ - If the repository doesn't exist, it will be created on GitHub and Cloned.
  - Visual Studio Code will start in the new Project folder.
  - Code away. :relaxed: